Staff Sgt. Roberto Di Giovine

 The 169th in Desert StormWashington, D.C. - President George H.W.
 Bush extends the initial mobilization of all Reserve Component units called in support of Operation Desert Shield from 90-days to 180-days (soon to be increased to 360-days) as the mission changes from defending Saudi Arabia from Iraqi invasion to compelling the Iraqi Army to withdraw from Kuwait.
 Along with this announcement came his decision to send an additional 200,000 troops (all branches) to the Southwest Asia theater.
 As the American build up of forces in Saudi Arabia changed from defensive to offensive, the Air Force deployed two Air Guard fighter units, both flying F-16 "Flying Falcon" fighters.
 These were South Carolina's 169th Tactical Fighter Group and New York's 174th Tactical Fighter Wing.

 911 and the SC GuardTerrorists fly highjacked airliners into both towers of the World Trade Center in New York City, and the Pentagon outside Washington, D.C.
 The S.C.
 Air National Guard is alerted and helps to secure the skies over S.C.
 Soon after the S.C.
 Army National Guard is alerted to begin securing military and high-priority infrastructure targets around the Southeast.
-As of January 1, 2010, nearly 12,000 Soldiers and Airmen from the S.C.
+As of January 2017, over 19,000 Soldiers and Airmen from the S.C.
 National Guard have been called upon to serve in our nation's Global War on Terrorism.